RTBHOUSE/techblog/_posts/2021-11-25-L2-EVPN-to-L3-concept-part2.markdown

 We accommodate config for servers that have up to eight network interfaces, any of the interfaces can be connected to the switch.
 IPv4 server address is assigned to lo:101.
 IPv6 addresses for BGP sessions etc. are assigned to 302 sub port on every physical interface by RA.
-Below you can find example config:
+Below you can find configuration example:

 <details>
 <summary>